DomGSCripps/DomGSCripps/README.md

   - Areas of Expertise: Game Development, Image Processing, Explainable AI

 - **Achievements:**
-  - Finalist in Crazy Web Game 2024 (Top 10 out of 317 games, sponsored by Unity)
+  - Winner of Crazy Web Game 2024 (1st out of 317 games, sponsored by Unity)
   - Winner of the 2022.1 Brackeys Game Development Competition (1st in Innovation Category)
   - Undergraduate High Achievers recognition at the University of Nottingham